• Norwood Forum

 About StreetWorks

-StreetWorks is a unique community-led project to improve Norwood and Tulse Hill.
-The project is funded by Transport for London and supported by officers at Lambeth Council.
-The Norwood Forum, the Tulse Hill Forum, local councillors and community groups are working together with residents, businesses, schools and road users to design a better space, remove the one-way system at Tulse Hill and provide training and support for future local projects.
+StreetWorks was a unique community-led project to improve the streetscape in West Norwood and Tulse Hill.
+The project was funded by Transport for London and supported by officers at Lambeth Council.
+Norwood Forum, Tulse Hill Forum, local councillors and community groups worked together in collaboration with residents, businesses, schools and road users to design a better public spaces.
+What the project never managed to achieve was the removal of the Tulse Hill Gyratory - the flagship project in this scheme - due to the financial situation changing drastically for TfL in 2019.